 choose to focus on areas of communication (for example - rhetoric, interpersonal, intercultural, public relations, or health). the processes of human communication (interpersonal

 relationships), while others may emphasize corporate communication,

 public relations, or advertising.
 Other students may find that a blend

 of a variety of courses will best meet their needs.
 Regardless of their

 areas of emphasis, we strongly encourage our Majors to develop

-professional skills in the CM 496 Internship course.
+professional skills in the COMS 496 Internship course.

 should consult full course descriptions for specific prerequisite